christophergarthwood/appdevstig_docs/Template_TestStandard.md

-# Code Review Guidance
+# Test Plan Standard

 ## Reference:
-Application Security and Development (ASD) Security Technical Implementation Guide (STIG) Version 6, Release 3, 2025/04/02
+Application Configuration Guide (ASD) Security Technical Implementation Guide (STIG) Version 6, Release 3, 2025/04/02

- - APSC-DV-001620, Network access to privileged accounts, Using code reviews check the application for authentication mechanisms used when accessing the application, see STIG check text for details.
- - APSC-DV-001630, Network access to nonprivileged accounts, Using code reviews check the application for authentication mechanisms used when accessing the application, see STIG check text for details.
+  - APSC-DV-003130, Prior to each release of the application, updates to system, or applying patches; tests plans and procedures must be created and executed.
+  - APSC-DV-003150, At least one tester must be designated to test for security flaws in addition to functional testing.
+  - APSC-DV-003160, Test procedures must be created and at least annually executed to ensure system initialization, shutdown, and aborts are configured to verify the system remains in a secure state.
+  - APSC-DV-003400, The Program Manager must verify all levels of program management, designers, developers, and testers receive annual security training pertaining to their job function.
+  - APSC-DV-003180, Code coverage statistics must be maintained for each release of the application.
- - APSC-DV-001995, The application must not be vulnerable to race conditions.
-A code review or a static code analysis is the method used to identify race conditions.
+  - ASPC-DV-001995,Application must not be vulnerable to race conditions, test by code review or static code analysis.
- - APSC-DV-002400, The application must restrict the ability to launch Denial of Service (DoS) attacks against itself or other information systems.
-Check for code review, penetration or vulnerability test results that attempt to DoS the application or use the application as a DoS tool.
+  - ASPC-DV-002400,Restrict ability to launch DoS attacks, use code review, penetration or vulnerability testing for results that indicate attempts to DoS the application or use the application in DoS.
+  - ASPC-DV-002500, Protect from CSRF vulnerabilities, review code review reports and the vulnerability assessment scans, test plan / configuration should attempt CSRF attack with results saved.
+  - ASPC-DV-002590, Application must not be vulnerable to overflow attacks.A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code. |A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code.
+  - ASPC-DV-002930, The ISSO must ensure active vulnerability testing is performed.The ISSO must ensure active vulnerability testing is performed.
+It is imperative that automated scanning tools are configured properly to ensure that all of the application components that can be tested are tested.
+In the case of web applications, some of the application code base may be accessible on the website and could potentially be corrected by a knowledgeable system administrator.
+Active testing is different from code review testing in that active testing does not require access to the application source code base.
+A code review requires complete code base access and is normally performed by the development team.
+  - APSC-DV-001460, An application vulnerability assessment must be conducted.
+  - APSC-DV-002310, The application must fail to a secure state if system initialization fails, shutdown fails, or aborts fail.
+This should be part of the test plan.
   - APSC-DV-002485, The application must not store sensitive information in hidden fields.
 Request most recent code review and vulnerability scan results.
 Review test configuration to ensure testing for hidden fields was conducted.
 Review test results for incidents of hidden data fields.
- - APSC-DV-002500, The application must protect from Cross-Site Request Forgery (CSRF) vulnerabilities.
-Review the application documentation, the code review reports and the vulnerability assessment scan results from the automated vulnerability assessment tools.
- - APSC-DV-002510, The application must protect from command injection.
-Interview the application administrator for details regarding security assessment including automated code review and vulnerability scans conducted to test for command injection.
+  - APSC-DV-002510, The application must protect from command injection... test for command injection.
   - APSC-DV-002520, The application must protect from canonical representation vulnerabilities.
-Review the application documentation and interview the application administrator for details regarding security assessment code reviews or vulnerability scans.
+You must test your application with your supported browsers to determine if they pass in fully encoded double byte characters safely.
- - APSC-DV-002530, The application must validate all input.
-Application security code reviews should be conducted during the development phase to find and address input validation errors.
-When code reviews are not possible, fuzz testing can be performed on the application to attempt and identify vulnerable data input fields.
+  - APSC-DV-002530, The application must validate all input, Comprehensive application security testing and code reviews are required to ensure the application is not vulnerable to input validation vulnerabilities.
+  - APSC-DV-002540, The application must not be vulnerable to SQL Injection.
+Request the latest vulnerability scan test results.
+Verify the scan configuration is configured to test for SQL injection flaws.
+Review the scan results to determine if any SQL injection flaws were detected during application testing.
+  - APSC-DV-002550, The application must not be vulnerable to XML-oriented attacks.
+Review the latest application vulnerability assessment and verify the scan was configured to test for XML-related vulnerabilities and security issues.
+  - APSC-DV-002560, The application must not be subject to input handling vulnerabilities.
+If the vulnerability scan is not configured to test for input validation vulnerabilities if the most recent scan results show that high risk input validation vulnerabilities exist and a documented risk acceptance from the ISSO is not available, or if the scan results do not exist, this is a finding.
- - APSC-DV-002590, The application must not be vulnerable to overflow attacks.
-A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code.
+  - APSC-DV-002590, A code review, static code analysis or active vulnerability or fuzz testing are methods used to identify overflows within application code.
- - APSC-DV-003170, An application code review must be performed on the application.
-The code review is conducted during the application development phase, this allows discovered security issues to be corrected prior to release.
- - APSC-DV-003190, Flaws found during a code review must be tracked in a defect tracking system.
-If there is no configuration management repository or the code review flaws are not captured in the configuration management repository, this is a finding.
- - APSC-DV-003215, The application development team must follow a set of coding standards.
-Coding standards are useful in the code review process as well as in situations where a team member leaves and duties must then be assigned to another team member.
- - APSC-DV-003230, Threat models must be documented and reviewed for each application release and updated as required by design and functionality changes or when new threats are discovered.
-Threat modeling is not an approach to reviewing code, but it does complement the security code review process.
+  - APSC-DV-002870, Unsigned Category 1A mobile code must not be used in the application in accordance with DoD policy.
+Next, test the application.
+This testing should include functional testing from all major components of the application.
   - APSC-DV-003235, The application must not be subject to error handling vulnerabilities.
-The primary way to detect error handling vulnerabilities is to perform code reviews.
-If a manual code review cannot be performed, static code analysis tools should be employed in conjunction with tests to help force the error conditions by specifying invalid input (such as fuzzed data and malformed filenames) and by using different accounts to run the application.
-These tests may give indications of vulnerability, but they are not comprehensive.
+Check test results for identified error handling vulnerabilities within the application.
+  - APSC-DV-002250, Applications must use system-generated session identifiers that protect against session fixation.
+Application session testing is required in order to verify this requirement.
+  - APSC-DV-002280, The application must not re-use or recycle session IDs.
+Application session testing is required in order to verify this requirement.
   - APSC-DV-002930, The ISSO must ensure active vulnerability testing is performed.
-Active testing is different from code review testing in that active testing does not require access to the application source code base.
-A code review requires complete code base access and is normally performed by the development team.

-## Standard
+Ask the application representative to provide vulnerability test procedures and vulnerability test results.

 Here's my process for code review, grouped into a couple of points.
 The process provides questions I ask myself to help me focus on a code change and its consequences.
 You don't need to go in this specific order.
 If there's a step, you can't execute for any reason, just move to another step.

 1. Understand the change, what it's trying to solve, and why.